a3mc/Casper-Metrics/README.md

 ## Run the application

-You may want to edit environment file to set your preferred ports.
+You may want to edit networks file to set your preferred ports.
 Create a .env file in the root directory and set up your MySQL and Telegram (optional) credentials.
 There's an example.env file you can copy and edit.

 ### For production mode: